Composing with Modes: Lydian

 Some ways to describe this scale are:

-This mode can give off very good vibes- it feels very energetic and joyful.
+This mode can give off very good vibes or create an otherworldly sound.
 To get a better idea of what I'm talking about, here are some examples of music that use this mode.
 You can feel it for yourself!

 SONGS WRITTEN IN LYDIAN MODE

-There are plenty of well-known pieces of music written in the Lydian mode, because of the quality of its upbeat sound.
+There are plenty of well-known pieces of music written in the Lydian mode.

 1. The first piece is String Quartet No. 15 in A minor Op 132 by Beethoven.
-To give you some context about this piece, it is the third movement (the Molto adagio movement), and was written as a tribute to Beethoven having just recovered from a very serious illness, arwhich he thought might end his life.
+To give you some context about this piece, it is the third movement (the Molto adagio movement), and was written as a tribute to Beethoven having just recovered from a very serious illness which he thought would end his life.
 After recovering, he wrote this piece as a “thanksgiving” for surviving it in 1825.

 2. The second piece you may recognize.
 It's called Danny Boy .
 The melody of this piece is a traditional Irish melody called Londonery Air, and the English songwriter Frederic Weatherly used the tune to write the lyrics of the song in 1913.

-Next are some fun pieces that you’ll definitely recognize if you love gaming - two soundtracks to Nintendo games:
+Next are some fun pieces that you’ll definitely recognize if you love gaming!
+They're two soundtracks from Nintendo games:

 3. Supermario Galaxy which was composed by Mahito Yokota and Koji Kondo.